 - 1. Recipient of Congressional Medal of Honor an undergraduate recipient of the Congressional Medal of Honor, including the Child of a recipient of the Medal of Honor enrolled as an undergraduate and under the age of 26, is eligible for an exemption from Tuition and Mandatory Systemwide Fees.
 This benefit is independent of a Residency Classification. - 2.
-CalVet College Fee Waiver A Student who has separately qualified for a Resident Classification for UC tuition purposes and who has been awarded a CalVet Waiver, is exempt from paying Tuition and Mandatory Systemwide Fees when the Student's annual income, plus the value of parental support, does not exceed the program's annual income limit.
+CalVet College Fee Waiver A Student who has submitted an SLR application and received a Resident Classification and who has been awarded a CalVet Waiver, is exempt from paying Tuition and Mandatory Systemwide Fees when the Student's annual income, plus the value of parental support, does not exceed the program's annual income limit.
 Eligibility for the CalVet Waiver does not make a Student ineligible to meet the Financial Independence requirement.
-Refer to Regents 3105, Sec.
-II.2.; see the CalVet College Fee Waiver website for program requirements. - 3.
+See the CalVet College Fee Waiver website for program requirements. - 3.
 Alan Pattee Scholarship (Student Survivor of Law Enforcement or Fire Suppression Personnel) The surviving spouse, registered domestic partner, or Child of a California resident who is an eligible survivor or was killed while on active duty shall be exempted from Tuition and Mandatory Systemwide Fees and mandatory campus-based fees.
 Please refer to Cal.
 Ed.
 Code § 68120 for information to include qualifying eligibility.
 Students should contact their campus Registrar's Office for information. - 4.
 Qualifying Survivors COVID-19 California State of Emergency An undergraduate student who is an eligible surviving spouse or child of certain California resident healthcare workers and first responders who died from COVID-19 is exempt from paying Tuition and Mandatory Systemwide Fees and mandatory campus-based fees consistent with the language in Regents 3105.
 Please refer to Cal.
 Ed.
 Code § 68120.3 for information to include qualifying eligibility.
 Students should contact their campus Registrar's Office for information.